 Did the title get you because you’ve experienced this?
-Or because you were intrigued and a little bit horrified?
-Either way I thought I had a story about an IBS attack that was well worth sharing.
+Or because you were intrigued – and a little bit horrified?
+Either way I thought my story about an IBS attack was well worth sharing.

 And you are right in the middle of a gym class surrounded by people.
 Nowhere to hide.

 Some of us have bouts of diarrhea, others deal with constipation, some of us experience both and others, like me, have main symptoms of debilitating trapped gas that blows us up like balloons and is so painful we cannot remain standing.

 That was me in the middle of a boot camp type class the other day.
 Years ago I learned a few things about certain physical positions and logistics that could trigger my intestinal spasms:

 - I cannot sit perfectly straight with my hips at a right angle

 - In fact even sitting on a hard chair for an extended period of time could wreak havoc